mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/index.md

 ## Requirements

-* GX device or Raspberry Pi running Venus OS version `v2.80` or later.
+* GX device or Raspberry Pi with Venus OS.
+The latest three stable versions of Venus OS are supported.
+It may also work on older and newer beta versions, but this is not guaranteed.

 ## Screenshots